Changes To Leasing Practice – FAQs

 The Registrar of Title’s Directions for the Preparation of Plans already requires lease sketch plans to include a unique surveyor’s reference.
 This reference will form part of the description of the premises being leased on the Form 7 to support certainty and consistency.

-The surveyor’s reference will further ensure that there is a direct and logical linkage between the description of the premises being leased as shown on the Form 7 and the area defined on the sketch plan.
+The surveyor’s reference will further ensure that there is a direct and logical linkage between the description of the premises being leased as shown on the Form 7 (version 7) and the area defined on the sketch plan.

 Master Sketches